alexstarosta/untitled-pong-game/README.md

 * You can install Pygame using pip: `pip install pygame`
 * Once you have Pygame installed, you can clone this repository using: `git clone https://github.com/alexstarosta/untitledPongGame`
 * Alternatively, you can download the source code as a ZIP file and extract it to your desired directory.

-## Contributing
-Contributions are always welcome!
-If you find a bug or have an idea for a new feature, please submit an issue on the GitHub repository.
-If you would like to contribute to the project, please feel free to fork the repository and submit a pull request.